Behavior-altering parasite: Immune response

-Toxoplasma gondii induces behavioural changes in rats by infecting central nervous system neurons.
+Toxoplasma gondii induces behavioral changes in rats by infecting central nervous system neurons.

 While some parasites exploit their hosts' typical immune responses, others seem to alter the immune response itself.
 For example, the typical immune response in rodents is characterized by heightened anxiety.
 Infection with Toxoplasma gondii inhibits this response, increasing the risk of predation by T. gondiis subsequent hosts.
-Research suggests that the inhibited anxiety-response could be the result of immunological damage to the limbic system.
+The inhibited anxiety-response could be the result of immunological damage to the limbic system.

 Altered neurotransmission

 Parasites that induce behavioral changes in their hosts often exploit the regulation of social behavior in the brain.
 Social behavior is regulated by neurotransmitters, such as dopamine and serotonin, in the emotional centers of the brain – primarily the amygdala and the hypothalamus, and although parasites may be capable of stimulating specific neurochemical pathways to induce behavioral changes, evidence suggests that they alter neurochemical communication through broad rather than specific targeting.
 For example, Toxoplasma gondii attaches to the hypothalamus rather than target a specific cellular pathway; this broad targeting leads to a widespread increase in host dopamine levels, which may in turn account for the loss of aversion to cat odor.
 In some cases, T. gondii is believed to cause increases in dopamine levels by secreting another compound, L-DOPA, which may trigger a rise in dopamine levels, though concrete evidence for this mechanism has not yet been demonstrated.
 This rise in dopamine levels induces a loss of aversion to cat odor in the rats, increasing the risk of predation by cats, T. gondiis definitive host.
-The mechanistic details underlying the increase in dopamine levels and the way it affects the rat's behavioral change remain elusive.
+The mechanism of the increase in dopamine levels and the way it changes the rat's behavior remain unknown.

 The emerald cockroach wasp alters behavior through the injection of venom directly into the host's brain, causing hypokinesia.
-This is achieved by a reduction in dopamine and octopamine activity, which affects the transmission of interneurons involved in the escape response; so while the host's brain circuitry responsible for movement control is still functional – and indeed it will slog along when pulled by the wasp – the nervous system is in a depressed state.
+This is achieved by a reduction in dopamine and octopamine activity, which affects the transmission of interneurons involved in the escape response; while the host's brain circuitry responsible for movement control is still functional – and indeed it will slog along when pulled by the wasp – the nervous system is in a depressed state.
 Put differently: the wasp's toxin affects not the host's ability to move, but its motivation to do so.

 The original function of such secretions may have been to suppress the immune system of the host, as described above.
 The trematode Schistosoma mansoni secretes opioid peptides into the host's bloodstream, influencing both its immune response and neural function.
 Other sources suggest a possible origin in molecular mimicry.